Skip to content

 1. Medical Office Specialist Careers in a Physician Office

 According to the U.S. Bureau of Labor Statistics, 57% of Medical Office Specialists find employment in the offices of physicians.
 Within this sector, there are a range of different types of physicians that Medical Office Specialists may choose to work for, from Pediatricians to Dermatologists to Neurologists.
 Physicians and their assistants will rely on Medical Office Specialists to prepare for each appointment, as these offices are typically fast-paced, with many different patients scheduled for appointments on a daily basis.
-Within these offices, professionals in Medical Office Specialist careers will handle a majority of front desk services and patient intake responsibilities, while coordinating communication between patients and physicians.
+Within these offices, professionals in

-After completing a medical office specialist program, consider working in a physician’s office
+Medical Office Specialist working in physician’s office After completing a medical office specialist program, consider working in a physician’s office

 2. Nursing and Long-Term Care Homes